 In late 2016, The NHS Support Federation and the TUC published “Patient Safety - A Warning From All Sides” an overview of reports and articles published by the Royal Colleges, such as the RCN and RCM, unions, charities and think-tanks spanning all areas of the NHS - nurses, midwives, hospital doctors, GPs, and mental health professionals.

-There is clearly a consensus was that underfunding and understaffing leads to issues of patient safety; however, despite the “warnings from all sides” the underfunding and understaffing of the NHS continues and has worsened since our first report.
+There is clearly a consensus that underfunding and understaffing leads to issues of patient safety; however, despite the “warnings from all sides” the underfunding and understaffing of the NHS continues and has worsened since our report.

 Nurses - stretched to the limit